DebolaOkuns/DebolaOkuns/README.md

 👋 Hi, I’m Debola.
- I’m interested in everything Data and currently work as a Data Engineer and I’m looking to collaborate on Data related projects
+Currently work as a Data Engineer.
+I’m interested in everything Data and looking to collaborate on Data related projects